ahoisington/HackAThing/README.md

  future.

 ## How to play:
+* Make sure that `nodejs` and `react` are downloaded.
+If you have Homebrew, you can do this by running:
+`brew install nodejs` and `brew install react`.
-Make sure that nodejs and react are downloaded.
-After downloading the repository, run npm install.
-Then run npm start and the terminal will direct you to the http port you can view the web page on in your browser.
+* After cloning this repository, run `npm install`.
+Then run `npm start` and the terminal will direct you to the http port where you can view the web page in your browser.

 ## What we attempted to build:
 We created a web page with a header and navigation and the game tic-tac-toe.
 In addition to the basic function of tic-tac-toe, the game keeps track of a history of past moves and allows you to jump backwards to see what the board looked like during those past moves.
-We followed the react tutorial https://reactjs.org/tutorial/tutorial.html to build the tic-tac-toe part of the game.
-We explored further to create a header for our webpage.
+We followed the react tutorial, as mentioned above, to build the tic-tac-toe part of the game.
+We explored further to create the header for our webpage.

 ## Who did what:
 For the majority of our Hack-A-Thing, we worked together, side by side!
 It made our work go very smoothly.